 Run Syslinux from DOS or Windows 98/ME

-- Open a DOS prompt and navigate to the directory where syslinux.com is located.
+- Open a DOS prompt and change the directory to where syslinux.com is located.

 - Execute the following command, replacing X with the letter of the drive you wish to make bootable: